brianpnaughton/free5gc-lab/README.md

 To deploy the lab on Google Cloud do the following

 * Ensure secure VM policy is disabled.
 This is required because we will install GTP kernel module during the setup process.
-* Create a VPC network and update the firewall policies to allow the following ports
+* Create a VPC network and update the firewall policies to open the following ports

   * 9000 (kafdrop)
+  * 29092 (kafka)
-  * 5000 (webui)
+  * 5000 (free5gc webui)
   * 3000 (grafana)
   * 9090 (prometheus)
   * 8080 (cadvisor)